 Note: Stage at diagnosis by the American Joint Committee on Cancer (AJCC) Cancer Staging Manual, sixth edition.
 Please see the Introduction for a more detailed explanation of the AJCC system.
-Source: California Cancer Registry, California Department of Public Health.

 Five-Year Relative Survival for Melanoma of the Skin Cancer by Stage at Diagnosis, Female, California, 2004-2009